sudotliu/sudotliu.github.io/_portfolio/aqueduct_adventures.md

 end;
 ```

-T-shaped pipes that merged horizontal and vertical pipes were a little trickier and also required an
+T-shaped pipes that intersected horizontal and vertical pipes were a little trickier and also required an
 orientation specification.
 I used compass directions at the time although in hindsight, perhaps
 "top", "bottom", "left", "right" might have been more sensible:
 ```lua